Reconstruction-Aware Prior Distillation for Semi-supervised Point Cloud Completion: Experiment

 \subsection{Ablation Study}

 In this section, we conduct extensive ablation study to verify the effectiveness of our key designs.
 All experiments are conducted on the MVP dataset.
 5\% paired training samples are used for training.
+More ablation study can be found in the SuppMat.

 \textbf{Impact of Prior Distillation:} In our work, we present two kinds of prior distillation for the final completion network: the weights distillation (including encoder weights distillation and decoder weights distillation) and the features distillation.
 The two kinds of distillations are both one of the most critical factors for the success of our semi-supervised point cloud completion network.
 Table \ref{tab:impact_distil} shows the impact of them.
 For features distillation, when it is discarded, the performance drops a lot, which demonstrates that it is very necessary to encourage the distribution of latent code of the input incomplete point cloud to be similar to that of the large scale unpaired complete point clouds.
 Then, we find that both the encoder weights distillation and decoder weights distillation are beneficial to our completion network.
 Since any of them is removed, the performance will significantly drop.
 When both of them are removed, the performance drop is even more serious.
 In a world, it can be found that both kinds of distillation play a significant role in ensuring the final completion performance.
 The absence of any of them would lead to a sharp performance decrease.